msoos/cryptominisat/README.markdown

 -----

 To pull the latest image: `docker pull msoos/cryptominisat`.
-To use it with a file in Linux: `docker run --rm -v \`pwd\`/myfile.cnf.gz:/in cms in` to run it from standard input: `echo "1 2 0" | docker run --rm -i -a stdin -a stdout cms` to run it with a file from standard input: `zcat mizh-md5-47-3.cnf.gz | docker run --rm -i -a stdin -a stdout cms`.
+To use it with a file in Linux: `docker run --rm -v \`pwd\`/myfile.cnf.gz:/in msoos/cryptominisat in` to run it from standard input: `echo "1 2 0" | docker run --rm -i -a stdin -a stdout msoos/cryptominisat` to run it with a file from standard input: `zcat mizh-md5-47-3.cnf.gz | docker run --rm -i -a stdin -a stdout msoos/cryptominisat`.
 To build: `docker build -t cms .`

 Command-line usage
 -----